HesouPavel/graph_traversal/README.md

 basic showcase of BFS *(Breath First Search)* and DFS *(Depth First Search)* algorithms

-on the examples of cells within a simplified spreadsheet for DFS and simplified package manager for BFS, this repo could serve as basic showcase for mentioned algorithms.
+on the examples of cells within a simplified spreadsheet for DFS and simplified public transport route planner for BFS,\
+this repo could serve as basic showcase for mentioned algorithms.